Renter beware: Local family falls prey to housing scam

 Support Local Journalism

-Bryant said they couldn’t move back into the home her family had previously rented and they were forced to move in with her mom in Headland the next morning.
+Bryant said they were forced to move in with her mom in Headland the next morning.

 Bryant said on Tuesday that she only had $12 left to her name and is not hopeful that the money she sent will be returned to her.